MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/removed-api-list.md

 ## IBlockContextProvider

-The `IBlockContextProvider` and related types are being removed in Dev17.
+The `IBlockContextProvider` and related types are being removed in Visual Studio 2022.
 All users of `IBlockContextProvider` should move to `IStructureContextSourceProvider` instead.

-### Migration
+### Recommended updates

 Users of `IBlockContextProvider` should use `IStructureContextSourceProvider` instead ([documentation](/dotnet/api/microsoft.visualstudio.text.adornments.istructurecontextsourceprovider)).

 ## IToolTipProvider

-The `IToolTipProvider` and related types are being removed in Dev17.
+The `IToolTipProvider` and related types are being removed in Visual Studio 2022.
 All users of `IToolTipProvider` should move to `IToolTipService` instead.

-### Migration
+### Recommended updates

 Users of `IToolTipProvider` should use `IToolTipService` instead ([documentation](/dotnet/api/microsoft.visualstudio.text.adornments.itooltipservice)).

 ## IVsTextScanner and IVsFullTextScanner

-The `IVsTextScanner` and `IVsFullTextScanner` are being removed in Dev17.
+The `IVsTextScanner` and `IVsFullTextScanner` are being removed in Visual Studio 2022.
 All users of `IVsTextScanner` or `IVsFullTextScanner` should move to `IVsTextLines` instead.

-### Migration
+### Recommended updates

 Users of `IVsTextScanner` or `IVsFullTextScanner` should use `IVsTextLines` instead ([documentation](/dotnet/apimicrosoft.visualstudio.textmanager.interop.ivstextlines.getlinetext)).

 ## Asynchronous solution load and lightweight solution load

-The Asynchronous solution load (ASL) and lightweight solution load (LSL) features are being removed in Dev17, as such the following methods are being removed:
+The Asynchronous solution load (ASL) and lightweight solution load (LSL) features are being removed in Visual Studio 2022, as such the following methods are being removed:

 ### Interfaces